 Department Office: Humanities Building, Room 135

 Interim Chair: Todd A. Salzman (2020-2021)

 The Theology Department is dedicated to the classical understanding of theology as “faith seeking understanding.”
 Faculty in this department represent a spectrum of theological interests including Old and New Testament studies, patristic and historical theology, moral theology, liturgical theology, and systematic theology.
-The theology department also has expertise in several of the world’s religious traditions.
+Members of the theology department also have expertise in several of the world’s religious traditions.
 The department attracts students with diverse career goals ranging from ministry to medicine.